-22
+Figure 22: Confirming Linker Script

 Open the Deed folder in the File Explorer, delete hello_world_small.c, we will replace this with another source code.

 Bring up File explore and navigate to where you stored your project.
-In it navigate to software, you’ll find a reverse_deed.c file in it, drag it to the Deed folder in eclipse, copy files option is ok, click ok.
+In it navigate to software, you’ll find a reverse_deed.c file in it, drag it to the Deed folder in Eclipse, copy files option is ok, click ok.
 Double click in the Deed folder.